amer/resinfra/README.md

    options of how to ensure that machines will behave the same among cloud providers.
 Specify options in document.

+### Roland
+1. I merged my terraform script for AWS in the already existing terraform script in order to accommodate the new functionality [PR 7](https://github.com/amer/resinfra/pull/7)
+2. I familiarized myself with the possible solutions for a VPN connection between two or more different virtual machines on different cloud providers in order to integrate one of the approaches into the existing terraform script for AWS
+3. I read some articles and documentation about network configurations and VPN solutions in AWS and Azure

 ## 27.11.2020

 ### Amer